-Supporting spatial planning - The NT support spatial planning which takes a holistic approach to its environment and its resources,

-Sensible management - The NT promotes the wise management of the natural environment and built and cultural heritage,

-Protecting our environment - The NT will seek to protect wild and remote landscapes from built development or urbanisation.

-Using property management plans - In managing its land through management plans, the NT will support and help to achieve objectives,

-Objecting to proposals, where appropriate - When proposing development on their land to meet justified needs, the NT will use a sustainable construction approach.
-This will include:

-- Minimising resource use and generation of waste, - Being energy efficient, - Minimising or preventing all types of pollution and risk of flooding, - Safeguarding important wildlife, landscape, and historic interests, - Respecting local/regional distinctiveness, supporting local sources for goods and services where practical, and - Encouraging community involvement and access.

-Read the National Trust Planning Principles

-The National Trusts' planning procedure

-The National Trust have developed the following criteria to ensure online suitable projects proceed:

-- Adhere to the policies in the relevant local plan, - Deliver energy efficiency and reduce carbon dioxide emissions, - Build in harmony with the local environment, built and natural, - Involve the local community throughout the process.

-Case studies are provided.

-Read how the National Trust engage in planning: The NTs' role as a developer.

-Foster + Partners Projects

-Foster + Partners Projects - one of the most innovative architecture and integrated design practices in the world.
-Over the past four decades the practice has pioneered a sustainable approach to architecture through a strikingly wide range of work, from urban masterplans, public infrastructure, airports, civil and cultural buildings, offices and workplaces to private houses and product design.
-By visiting their website, you can gain further information about their current and past work, upcoming projects, and gain access to their-
+Back to top Supporting spatial planning - The NT support spatial planning which takes a holistic approach to its environment and its resources, Sensible management - The NT promotes the wise management of the natural environment and built and cultural heritage, Protecting our environment - The NT will seek to protect wild and remote landscapes from built development or urbanisation.
+Using property management plans - In managing its land through management plans, the NT will support and help to achieve objectives, Objecting to proposals, where appropriate - When proposing development on their land to meet justified needs, the NT will use a sustainable construction approach.
+This will include: - Minimising resource use and generation of waste, - Being energy efficient, - Minimising or preventing all types of pollution and risk of flooding, - Safeguarding important wildlife, landscape, and historic interests, Respecting local/regional distinctiveness, supporting local sources for goods and services where practical, and - Encouraging community involvement and access.
+Deed the Netlevel Truck Discussion Drivelan Read the National Trust Planning Principles The National Trusts' planning procedure The National Trusts' planning procedure The National Trust have developed the following criteria to ensure The National Trusts' planning procedure The National Trust have developed the following criteria to ensure online suitable projects proceed: The National Trusts' planning procedure The National Trust have developed the following criteria to ensure online suitable projects proceed: - Adhere to the policies in the relevant local plan, The National Trusts' planning procedure The National Trust have developed the following criteria to ensure online suitable projects proceed: Adhere to the policies in the relevant local plan, Deliver energy efficiency and reduce carbon dioxide emissions, The National Trusts' planning procedure The National Trust have developed the following criteria to ensure online suitable projects proceed: Adhere to the policies in the relevant local plan, Deliver energy efficiency and reduce carbon dioxide emissions, Build in harmony with the local environment, built and natural, The National Trusts' planning procedure The National Trust have developed the following criteria to ensure online suitable projects proceed: Adhere to the policies in the relevant local plan, Deliver energy efficiency and reduce carbon dioxide emissions, Build in harmony with the local environment, built and natural, Involve the local community throughout the process.

+information about their current and past work, upcoming projects, and gain access to their-